 “I wanted to fly since I was 14 and waited 38 years to make it happen.
 At age 52, there was no reason to let more time slip by – so the 14 day IFR course offered through The Flight Academy was the perfect solution.
 Their teaching philosophy of “leaving home” was great – we saw many different airports exposing me to new locations and situations while I learned how to shoot an approach, intercept a track and navigate a hold.
 My instructor was like a flying encyclopedia – her knowledge of the material and understanding of the Cirrus plane was incredible.
 She had just the right mix of patience and high expectation that I was definitely prepared for the check ride on the last day of the course.
 I flew 14 out of 16 days and would recommend this schedule if you can commit the time – otherwise, there is flexibility to stretch it out over a few months.
 It is a great program and I highly recommend The Flight Academy” – Don KuklaTestimonial

 The course is designed to be a 13 day accelerated course with the check ride on the 14th day.
 We are flexible with the schedule and can design a training program that works for you and meets your schedule.
 A structure we have found to work well is to split the course up into 2 one-week sessions with a 1-2 week break in the middle.
 We can also train over the course of five three-day weekends or whatever might best fit your schedule.

-The course fee is $8,995.00 plus instructor travel expenses.
-We require that the instrument written is completed before training begins and will supply you with a DVD course to help complete that task.
+The course fee is $9,995.00 plus instructor travel expenses.
+We require that the instrument written is completed before training begins.
 We can work with you on the written and endorse you for the test before the commencement of training.